 So What Do I Do?

-If you are a southern New Jersey resident in financial difficulty due to a tax burden and are thinking about bankruptcy, please feel free to call me at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office to discuss your options.
+If you live in Burlington, Camden, Gloucester, Salem or Cumberland County, are in financial difficulty due to a tax burden, are thinking about bankruptcy, and are ready to take action, then call me right away at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office to discuss your options.
 Even if all of your taxes do not meet these criteria, some of the debt load may be reduced, thus making it easier to pay the remainder.